nottheswimmer/dalle/README.md

 - [dev.py](./dev.py) - Example of using the library in a python script
 - [dev_async.py](./dev_async.py) - Example of using the library in a python script using asyncio

+## Useful tools

+While not dependencies of this library, the following tools are useful companions when working with images:

+- PIL: `pip install Pillow`
+    - Displaying an image in a notebook
+    - Saving images to disk
+    - Resizing, cropping, padding, and masking images (etc.)
+- matplotlib: `pip install matplotlib`
+    - Arranging images in a grid for display
+- numpy: `pip install numpy`
+    - Vectorization of image processing operations
+      (if you find yourself doing a lot of slow loops over pixels, try putting the image in a numpy array and vectorizing the loops)

 [1]: https://labs.openai.com/waitlist

 [2]: https://labs.openai.com/policies/content-policy

 [3]: https://labs.openai.com/policies/terms